AbhinavChaudhary11/AI-Voice-Companion/README.md

 - ✅ Safari (limited support)
 - ❌ Firefox (not supported)

-## 📝 License

-MIT License - feel free to use this project for learning and personal projects!

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📧 Support

-For issues and questions, please open an issue on GitHub.